LucvandenBrand/FloppyChallenge/floppies/text-adventure/README.md

-# text-adventure
+# Text-Adventure
-Short text adventure to play on your terminal.
+Short text-based adventure to play on your terminal.
+This is a good example of recursive decent parsers and data-driven games.
+Content warning: the story in `data\game_data.json` is silly, poor written, but also gruesome.
+If you're not into that, you can also use the test game data as a starting template for your own story.

 ## Building
 This project can be compiled using CMake: